 - Yu-Pin Hsu, Assistant Professor, National Taipei University

-- Hulya Seferoglu, Assistant Professor, University of Illinois, Chicago.
+- Hulya Seferoglu, Associate Professor, University of Illinois, Chicago.

-- Hyang-Won Lee, Assistant Professor, Konkuk University, Seoul, Korea
+- Hyang-Won Lee, Associate Professor, Konkuk University, Seoul, Korea

 - Krishna Jagannathan, Associate Professor, Indian Istitute of Technology, Madras, India

-- Gil Zussman, Associate Professor, Electrical and Computer Engineering, Columbia University
+- Gil Zussman, Professor, Electrical and Computer Engineering, Columbia University

-- Long Le, Associate Professor at INRS, Montreal, Canada
+- Long Le, Professor at INRS, Montreal, Canada

 Former Ph.D Students

-Poompat (Tengo) Saengudomlert, “Architectural Study of High-Speed Networks with Optical Bypassing,” August 2002.
+Poompat (Tengo) Saengudomlert, “Architectural Study of High-Speed Networks with Optical Bypassing,” August 2002. (co-advised with Robert Gallager).
 Assocaite Professor, Bangkok University, Bangkok, Thailand.
-Thesis:

 Alvin Fu, “Energy Allocation for communication Satellites,” January 2003. (co-advised with John Tsitsiklis).

 Anand Ganti, “Transmission Scheduling for satellite and wireless Systems,” January 2003. (co-advised with John Tsitsiklis).
-Currently a research scientist at Sandia National Labs.
+Currently at Sandia National Labs.

-Michael Neely, “Dynamic Routing and Power Allocation in Satellite and Wireless Networks with Time Varying Channels,“ December 2003.
-Associate Professor, Electrical Engineering, University of Southern California.
+Mike Neely, “Dynamic Routing and Power Allocation in Satellite and Wireless Networks with Time Varying Channels,“ December 2003.
+Professor, University of Southern California.

 Chunmei Liu, “Cross-Layer Protocol Interactions in Heterogeneous Data Networks,” December 2004.
 Currently at National Institute of Standards and Technologies (NIST).

 Li Wei Chen, “Dynamic Resource Allocation in WDM Networks with Optical Bypass and Waveband Switching,” August 2005.
-Currenltly at Venu Co. as member of technical staff.
+Currenltly at Akamai.

 Murtaza Zafer, “Energy Efficient Transmission Scheduling with Quality of Service Constraints,” June 2007.
-Currently member of Technical Staff at IBM T. J. Watson Research Center.
+Currently at Nyansa inc. (now with VMware).

 Anand Srinivas, "Architectures and Algorithms for Network Self Organization in Mobile Wireless Networks,” June 2007.
-Currently member of technical staff at Airvana Inc.
+Founder at Nyansa inc. (now with VMware).

 Emily Craparo, "Cooperative Exploration Under Communication Constraints," August, 2008.
-Currently on the faculty at the Naval Postgraduate School.
+Currently Associate Professor at the Naval Postgraduate School.

 Krishna Jagannathan, “Asymptotic Performance of Queue Length Based Network Control Policies,” August 2010.
 Currently Associate Professor, Indian Istitute of Technology, Madras, India

-Kayi Lee, “Survivability in Layered Networks,” January 2011.
-Currently at Google Research.
+Kayi Lee “Survivability in Layered Networks,” January 2011.
+Currently at Google.